MadeInPierre/finalynx/README.md

 ```

 ## 👨‍💻 Contributions
+If you would like to contribute to this project, welcome on board and thanks for your interest! 🎉 Please read the [contribution guidelines](./CONTRIBUTING.md) to setup the project on your machine and agree on common conventions.

 This repository is at a very early stage.
-If you'd like to contribute, please open an issue and ask me to write a detailed documentation!
-For new features or bug fixes, please fork the repository and use a feature branch.
-Please use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines for your commit messages.
+Unfortunately, I won't have time to make this tool work for everyone by default, but you are welcome to extend this project yourself (or [hire me](https://www.buymeacoffee.com/MadeInPierre/commissions) if you can't develop it yourself).
 Pull requests, [issues](https://github.com/MadeInPierre/finary_assistant/issues/new) and [open discussions](https://github.com/MadeInPierre/finary_assistant/discussions/new) are warmly welcome!

-Unfortunately, I won't have time to make this tool work for everyone by default, but you are welcome to extend this project yourself (or [hire me](https://www.buymeacoffee.com/MadeInPierre/commissions) if you can't develop it yourself).
-Pull requests are welcome to create a useful tool for everyone!

 ## 📄 License
 This project is under the [GPLv3 License](./LICENSE) meaning anyone can use, share, extend, and contribute to this project as long as their changes are integrated to this repo or also published using GPLv3.
 Please contact me for any specific licensing requests.